julelang/manual/src/std/comptime.md

 Supports only map types.

 `fn Fields(self): comptimeStructFields | comptimeEnumFields`\
-Returns field informations for type.
+Returns field information for type.
 Supports only structure and enum types.
 Using with built-in len function returns count of fields as constant expression.